anthonydaccurso/daccurso-digital-marketing/src/posts/technical-seo-guide.md

 ## Additional Resources

-For more in-depth information on Core Web Vitals and their impact on SEO, check out Google's official Web Vitals documentation.
-To stay updated on the latest search algorithm changes and best practices, visit the Google Search Central Blog.
+For more in-depth information on Core Web Vitals and their impact on SEO, check out [Google's official Web Vitals documentation](https://web.dev/vitals/).
+To stay updated on the latest search algorithm changes and best practices, visit [Google Search Central Blog](https://developers.google.com/search/blog).